TejasReddy9/psa_homeland/docs/index.md

 I've worked with `.ads` format, and even in that I've only taken Zone 6 initially.
 Then scaled Zone 6 that to `.a3daps` effectively.

+## Extracting Zone6 filenames

+I've done this with the help of `stage1_labels.csv` given by Kaggle, which contains the probability value for each entry.
+I sampled the data which matches with Zone6 for 30 samples.
+The Jupyter Notebook I worked on, is [here](https://raw.githubusercontent.com/TejasReddy9/psa_homeland/master/lables_.ipynb).
+I've included this in the project files too.
+If anyone wanted to sample their own set of images and work on them, they can change code here and start working.

+##